AadyanthRao/ae370-landing-gear-project/README.md

 # AE370 Group Project: Simulation of Aircraft Landing Gear Dynamics

 This repository contains all code, figures, and documentation related to our AE370 Spring 2025 group project.
 We modeled and simulated the vertical dynamics of an aircraft landing gear system using a coupled mass-spring-damper formulation, subject to realistic ground excitations.
 The primary goal was to evaluate how system parameters — particularly damping — affect impact forces during landing and the smoothness of post-touchdown motion.
 ---

 ## ✈️ Project Objective

-To explore how damping and stiffness influence the touchdown behavior of a simplified aircraft landing gear, using a numerical simulation of a single-degree-of-freedom mass-spring-damper system driven by a moving ground profile $z_g(t)$.
+To explore how damping and stiffness influence the touchdown behavior of a simplified aircraft landing gear, using a numerical simulation of a single-degree-of-freedom mass-spring-damper system driven by a moving ground profile *z<sub>g</sub>(t)*.

 We focused on two engineering questions: